Study with a world-leading university

 - All practical teaching in the classroom must also be assessed against all the UK Teachers’ Standards (pass/fail)

-Please note - Qualified Teacher Status in England and Wales is conferred by the Teaching Agency on behalf of the Secretary of State for Education (England) and the Minister for Education and Skills (Wales) and not by universities.
+Qualified Teacher Status in England and Wales is conferred by the Teaching Agency on behalf of the Secretary of State for Education (England) and the Minister for Education and Skills (Wales) and not by universities.
 The PGCE international programme does not, therefore, offer a licence to teach in the UK or elsewhere.
-We have assessment-only options should you wish to gain Qualified Teacher Status.
+We have assessment-only options (delivered in the UK) should you wish to gain Qualified Teacher Status.
+Please note that Assessment-only programmes have their own nationally-regulated course entry requirements and we recommend that you review these should you intend to progress to this programme following your PGCEi.
+Further information on our Assessment-only programme can be found on our website here.

 You must hold an approved Bachelor’s degree with Honours at 2:2 or above, (or) equivalent level.